SayakaIsBaka/LR2ArenaEx/README.md

 ## Standalone server

 A small wrapper around LR2ArenaEx's embedded server is available, allowing to run it as a cross-platform standalone executable.
-Instructions and code are available here: https://github.com/SayakaIsBaka/LR2ArenaEx/tree/master/LR2ArenaEx/standalone
+Instructions and code are available [here](https://github.com/SayakaIsBaka/LR2ArenaEx/tree/master/LR2ArenaEx/standalone).

 ## Special thanks